kiglaze/kiglaze/README.md

 - 👋 Hi, I’m Iris Glaze
 - 👀 I’m interested in full-stack web development, with more focus on back-end development.
-- 🌱 I’m currently learning about Machine Learning algorithms.
+- 🌱 I’m currently taking a graduate course on Database Management and Design.
 - 💞️ I’m looking to collaborate on any project that presents an interesting problem-solving opportunity.
 - 📫 How to reach me: ikglaze33@gmail.com